RedHatInsights/insights-results-aggregator/docs/configuration.md

 ```

 * `address` is an address of kafka broker (DEFAULT: "")
+* `timeout` is the time used as timeout for the Kafka client networking side.
+See notes above
 * `topic` is a topic to consume messages from (DEFAULT: "")
 * `payload_tracker_topic` is a topic to which messages for the Payload Tracker are published (see `producer` package) (DEFAULT: "")
 * `service_name` is the name of this service as reported to the Payload Tracker (DEFAULT: "")